 199. Set of 23 Production Photography Contact Sheets Ω 200.
-Hand-Drawn Ron Cobb Conan Facial Sketch Ω CONAN THE BARBARIAN (1982) A set of 23 production photography contact sheets from the production of John Milius' fantasy adventure Conan the Barbarian.
-The images on these sheets include such moments as Conan (Arnold Schwarzenegger) being crucified on the Tree of Woe and his trek to Thulsa Doom's (James Earl Jones) Snake Cult Temple.
-Each Kodak contact sheet features 20 still images from the production of the film, printed in full colour and labelled in ink on the front and back, with labels running from "C-K 4501" to "C-K 4980".
+Hand-Drawn Ron Cobb Conan Facial Sketch Ω CONAN THE BARBARIAN (1982) A set of 23 production photography contact sheets from the production of John Milius' A hand-drawn Ron Cobb Conan facial sketch from the production of John Milius' fantasy fantasy adventure Conan the Barbarian.
+The images on these sheets include such adventure Conan the Barbarian. moments as Conan (Arnold Schwarzenegger) being crucified on the Tree of Woe and his trek to Thulsa Doom's (James Earl Jones) Snake Cult Temple.
+The sketch depicts the Cimmerian warrior Conan (Arnold Schwarzenegger) from a Each Kodak contact sheet features 20 still images from the production of the film, printed in full colour and labelled in ink on the front and back, with labels running from "C-K 4501" to "C-K 4980".
 The images depicted are largely unpublished.
 The sheets exhibit some bending from age and handling, as well as wear to the edges.
 Dimensions: 30.5 cm x 40.75 cm x 2.5 cm (12" x 16" x 1") Estimate: £600 - 800